tdashworth/github-app-ado-extension/README.md

 - task: GitHubAppCreateIssueComment@1
   name: CreateComment
   inputs:
-    privateKey: 'tdashworth-test-app.private-key.pem'
+    privateKey: 'github-app.private-key.pem'
     appId: 123456
     repo: $(Build.Repository.Name) # format should be `owner/repo`
-    issueId: $(System.PullRequest.PullRequestId) # this can be an issue or a PR
+    issueId: 1 # optional (defaults to pr id if available), this can be an issue or a PR
     body: > # multiple lines and markdown supported.
       ### Example Comment